 This is already a bit long-winded to work out; I used MAPLE and tried other trial wavefunctions as well, but none so good as the oscillator.
-The estimate is $E_1 = 3.85$, which is rather good.
-The variational and correct wavefunctions are shown above.
+The estimate is $E_1 = 3.85$ , which is rather good.
+The variational (solid) and true (dotted) wavefunctions are shown above.
+The reason this works is that the expansion of $\psi$ on the complete set of states only includes those with odd parity: